cloudmesh/classes/_sources/i523/2017/course.rst.txt

 Discussion of some more of the available units:

-* X-Informatics Use Cases: Big Data Use Cases Survey
+* Use Cases: Big Data Use Cases Survey
 * Using Plotviz Software for Displaying Point Distributions in 3D
-* X-Informatics Use Case: e-Commerce and Lifestyle with recommender systems
+* Use Case: e-Commerce and Lifestyle with recommender systems
 * Technology Recommender Systems - K-Nearest Neighbors, Clustering and heuristic methods
 * Parallel Computing Overview and familiar examples
 * Cloud Technology for Big Data Applications & Analytics